 *Toby's name has been changed to protect his identity

-Jane* was referred to the Children and Young Person’s Team by the local social work team due to their past experiences of domestic abuse.
+Jane* was referred to the Children and Young Person’s Team by the local social work team due to her past experiences of domestic abuse.
 She no longer has contact with the abusive dad but would like support to understand what has happened to her.
-Jane can experience low confidence and low self-worth, which could be due to the way that they were treated.
-Jane’s social worker is concerned that Jane has formed their own relationships which have been abusive and requires support to learn more about healthy relationships and improve his self-worth.
+Jane can experience low confidence and low self-worth, which could be due to the way that she was treated.
+Jane’s social worker is concerned that Jane has formed her own relationships which have been abusive and requires support to learn more about healthy relationships and improve self-worth.

-Jane was allocated their own Children and Young Person’s Worker who supported her to understand their past and current experience of domestic abuse.
-Jane wanted support but did not want to meet their worker at their Academy, so sessions took place in the local community instead.
-Jane’s worker helped her understand that they were not responsible for their dads’ abusive behaviour, even if they had been told this.
-Jane was supported to build their resilience to adverse circumstances.
+Jane was allocated her own Children and Young Person’s Worker who supported her to understand her past and current experience of domestic abuse.
+Jane wanted support but did not want to meet her worker at her Academy, so sessions took place in the local community instead.
+Jane’s worker helped her understand that she was not responsible for her dads’ abusive behaviour, even if she had been told this.
+Jane was supported to build her resilience to adverse circumstances.
 Through sessions it was identified that Jane was a young carer for her sister so additional support was sought from a young carers support group, allowing Jane some time to have fun and relax.

 Jane has enjoyed attending some trips organised by the Children and Young Person’s Team during the school holidays to meet other young people and spend time with her mum and sister participating in activities that financially they would have been unable to do otherwise.
 This trips have enabled her to build friendships with others in similar circumstances and have helped to develop Jane's social skills.